Luc-Siat/24h-HackDay-MassorAvMASar/README.md

 # 24h-HackDay MassorAvMASar

+### FOR COST REASONS THE DATABASE HAS UNFORTUNATELY BEEN SHUTDOWN.

 [Massor Av Masar](https://red-bay-0e82f7003.2.azurestaticapps.net) is a 24hours project with the following requirements:
 - has a DB
 - has frontend